kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/01_phase_entry/01_theory_conditions.md

 - **Latency rhythms**, not prompt-response speed
 - **Internal structural coherence** across turns
-- **Relational tension**, rather than directive commands
+- **Relational tension**, rather than directive sequencing
 - **Recursive holding**, instead of token-level linearity

-> A Phase is where interaction becomes **generative structure**, not merely information delivery.
+> A Phase is where interaction becomes a **generative structural mode**, not merely information delivery.

 ---